norahsakal/IS1HSWT-highlighted-border-when-selected-reactjs/README.md

 # IS>1HSWT = I Spent > 1 Hour Struggling With This; highlighting a border when selected in react.js
 The concept is simple: I spent > 1 hour on a problem, so I'm sharing my solution to save you your precious time.

-I'm not saying it's the right way to solve the problem, full disclosure: it might be the completely wrong way to solve it - but it works, and I'm proving you a working Github repo, so here we go.
+I'm not saying it's the right way to solve the problem, full disclosure: it might be a completely incorrect way to solve it - but it works, and I'm providing you a working Github repo, so here we go.

-**I Spent > 1 Hour Struggling With This:** create a highlighted border around images when selected in react.js
+**I Spent > 1 Hour Struggling With This:** creating a highlighted border around images when selected in react.js

 ## The aim of this walkthrough
 Trigger a highlighted border around images when being selected or clicked at in react.js